The Surface Duo gets the hardware right, but the software is still a work in progress | CNN Underscored

 The hinge is a true chef’s kiss

 What gives a phone or any device the ability to fold?
 Well, that’s the hinge, and it’s probably the most important feature of any foldable or dual-screen device.
 Hinges aren’t new to the Surface team, and since it’s not a one-piece display, the formula is less complex than a Galaxy Z Fold 2.
-The screen doesn’t actually fold or bend; rather you open the Surface Duo and see two separate displays:
+The screen doesn’t actually fold or bend; rather, you open the Surface Duo and see two separate displays:

 We’ll touch on the display and discuss the software later.
 Two hinges allow for 360-degree rotation of the two displays.
-It’s also not just mechanical, but there are wires to keep the Surface Duo running, as well as ensure syncing and pixel accuracy between the left and right sides.
+It’s also not just mechanical, but there are wires to keep the Surface Duo running and ensure syncing and pixel accuracy between the left and right sides.

 The hinge feels effortless.
-You don’t have to push hard and it’s responsive to any direction you need, but it also has the ability to stop on a dime and hold.
-Like the original Yoga from Lenovo that delivered multi-mode to Windows laptops, the Duo supports different modes.
+You don’t have to push hard, and it’s responsive to any direction you need, but it also has the ability to stop on a dime and hold.
+Like the original Yoga from Lenovo that delivered multimode to Windows laptops, the Duo supports different modes.

-You can prop it up in a tent-like fashion to watch content on one of the screens or to take a video call on a platform like Duo, Teams or Skype.
+You can prop it up in a tentlike fashion to watch content on one of the screens or to take a video call on a platform like Duo, Teams or Skype.
 You can flip a screen onto the back of the other to use the camera or a one-handed phone experience, or position it like a laptop.

 But the point is that it’s effortless and easy to find whatever position you’d want.
 There’s also no unsettling cracking noise when opening or closing, like we heard on the Razr, and there’s no bump, divot or crease.
 Rather, there’s a gap between the displays that also acts as a boundary between two apps.

 The material design is next level.
 It’s glass all around with Corning Gorilla Glass specifically on the front.
 That’s full glass on a foldable and something that Samsung can’t match.
-The hinge portion in the middle is silver stainless steel and the outer glass panels have a Glacier finish that is a soft white.
+The hinge portion in the middle is silver stainless steel, and the outer glass panels have a Glacier finish that is a soft white.
 The front of the phone has a small silver and mirror-finished Surface or Microsoft logo square in the center.
 There’s a USB-C port on the bottom, which technically sits on the bottom of the right screen.
 The right side of the right screen also has a fingerprint sensor, a power button and a volume rocker.

 The Surface Duo comes with a matching Glacier bumper case that attaches with an adhesive to the side.
-It’s a small bumper that attaches to the sides and is made from a rubber-like material.
+It’s a small bumper that attaches to the sides and is made from a rubberlike material.
 We think it’s mostly here for protection, and if you don’t like the color, Microsoft will eventually release other color options.

 There’s also something to be said about no screen on the front.
 We’ve referred to the Duo as a Moleskine notebook, and the way of using it is quite similar.
-You need to physically open the device up to interact with it, which enables more of a disconnect from technology and allows you to push it to the side.
+You need to physically open the device to interact with it, which enables more of a disconnect from technology and allows you to push it to the side.

 And like a Moleskine, you can pair the Surface Duo with a Surface Pen.
 We’ve been trying it with the Surface Slim Pen, and while it wasn’t a pure feature, you can magnetically attach the pen to the front or back of the Duo.
 The magnets used here aren’t designed for this — they’re there to help keep the phone closed — but it doesn’t hurt the Duo to use it this way.